-Basic Kumihimo Supplies – What Do I Need for Kumihimo?
+Basic Kumihimo Supplies–What Do I Need for Kumihimo?

 Ready to try your hand at some basic beaded kumihimo braids?
 Just like my other favorite beading techniques, kumihimo can be done with an incredible variety of materials.
 Before you sit down to undertake your first beaded kumihimo project, make sure you have a few basic supplies handy for a successful finished project.
+Here we’ll outline all the kumihimo braiding supplies you need to get started with this wonderful craft.

 Foam Kumihimo Disks